shahbaz-ahmad/shahbaz-ahmad.github.io/_posts/2020-10-02-azure-application-proxy.md

     ![](/images/aadap/aadap_connector_installing.png)

 10. During installation it will prompt for Azure tennant credentials where we'll be configuring Application Proxy.
-Enter credentials and in a moment you will have successful installation of the connector.
+Enter credentials and in a moment you will have successful installation of the connector

 ### Verify Connector
 - To verify on the server where connector is installed, open **services.msc** and locate these two services and their status should be *Running*

     ![](/images/aadap/aadap_connector_services.png)

 - To verify through azure portal, select **Azure Active Directory | Application Proxy**.
-The connector status will show as **Active**.
+The connector status will show as **Active**
     ![](/images/aadap/aadap_connector_status.png)